Is the nursing informatics certification (NI-BC) worth it?

 The certification matters most at the management and leadership tier.
 At the analyst and specialist level, demonstrated project experience – implementations you’ve worked, go-lives you’ve supported, workflows you’ve redesigned – tends to weigh more heavily in hiring decisions than a credential.

-Alternatives to the ANCC RN-BC
+Alternatives to the ANCC NI-BC

 The ANCC isn’t the only path for nurses in informatics.